timakrasko/MovieApplication/README.md

 ## How to Run
 1. Clone the repository
 2. Sync Gradle dependencies.
-3. Run the app on an emulator or a physical device.b.com/your-username/movie-library.git
+3. Run the app on an emulator or a physical device